YAC: Bridging Natural Language and Interactive Visual Exploration with Generative AI for Biomedical Data Discovery

 This problem touches on a fundamental challenge in designing user interfaces --- there is a tension between the complexity of the interface and its ease of use.
 In other words, adding additional features would increase the number of use cases that can technically be accomplished, but also typically increases the difficulty of utilizing those features, sometimes prohibitively so.
 What we need is an interface that more flexibly adapts to the users' needs without increasing the burden of interacting with those features.

 Natural language interfaces show promise in meeting this need.
-Users can often express what they want to accomplish in a data discovery environment, even if they are unsure of the correct sequence of actions required within an interface.
+Users can often express their goals even when unsure of the required interface actions.
 An interface that can interpret these natural language requests and transform the interface for the user has potential.
 With the recent advances in large language models, the visualization community is seeing a renaissance of integration of LLMs with visualization systems \cite{pang_understanding_2025, shen_natural_2023, lyi_learnable_2024, liu_ava_2024, wang_data_2024, lee_sportify_2025, zhu-tian_sporthesia_2023, liu_smartboard_2025, shi_nl2color_2024, yan_knownet_2025, vaithilingam_dynavis_2024, kim_phenoflow_2025, dibia_lida_2023}.
 These systems have explored various ways in which LLMs can enhance visualization systems.
 However, none of them have explored the problem of biomedical data discovery.

 We developed YAC, Yet Another Chatbot, that integrates a large language model with a visualization interface.
 However, several features make our interface unique.
-(1) It interacts with an LLM that has been explicitly fine-tuned for generating interactive biomedical metadata visualizations.
+(1) It uses a tool-based agentic system for generating interactive biomedical metadata visualizations.
 (2) It progressively builds multi-view visualizations.
 (3) These visualizations are automatically linked through a brushing and linking pattern.
 (4).
 Our system can generate visualizations across multiple related data tables and link filters across those entities.
 (5).
 We bridge natural language interactions with traditional user interfaces for filtering and visualization generation through adjustment widgets.
-Although some of these ideas have been explored in other systems, our prototype is the first interface to integrate all of these for flexible biomedical data discovery.
+(6).
+We include various structured text responses to clarify variables, redirect impossible user requests, and explain with integrated data elements.
+Although some of these ideas have been explored in other systems, to our knowledge, YAC is the first interface to integrate all of these for flexible biomedical data discovery.
+In addition to designing and developing YAC, we conducted an expert user study and a systematic analysis of its technical dimensions.